HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - Has all definitions and api function declarations required for encoding and decoding universal TLV objects.
 - Application code should not #include this file, instead tlv_api.h should be included to use the TLV encoder and decoder directly in the application.

-tlv_universal_class.c
-- All tlv universal object component's functions and variables are defined in this file.
+tlv_universal_class_encoder.c
+- All API definitions required for the TLV universal tags encoder.

 tlv_application_class.h
 - This is internal component of TLV encoder and decoder.
 - Has all definitions and api function declarations required for encoding and decoding application TLV objects.
 - Application code should not #include this file, instead tlv_api.h should be included to use the TLV encoder and decoder directly in the application.

-tlv_application_class.c
-- All tlv application object component's functions and variables are defined in this file.
+tlv_application_class_encoder.c
+- All API definitions required for the TLV application tags encoder.

+tlv_object_parser.h
+- All definitions and api function declarations required for the TLV application and universal tags decoder.

+tlv_object_parser.c
+- All API definitions required for the TLV application and universal tags decoder.

 tlv_definition.h
 - All definitions and declarations required for TLV encoding / decoding and associated constraints.